Data Protection Policy

 Third Country: Any country not recognised as having an adequate level of legal protection for the rights and freedoms of Data Subjects in relation to the Processing of Personal Data.

-Third Party: An organisation external to Jakub Kohout LTD (which includes any associated charity or social enterprise organisations or persons that are considered part of Jakub Kohout LTD’s network) with which Jakub Kohout LTD conducts business and is also authorised to, under the direct authority of Jakub Kohout LTD, process the Personal Data of Jakub Kohout LTD’s Contacts
+Third Party: An organisation external to Jakub Kohout (which includes any associated charity or social enterprise organisations or persons that are considered part of Jakub Kohout’s network) with which Jakub Kohout conducts business and is also authorised to, under the direct authority of Jakub Kohout, process the Personal Data of Jakub Kohout’s Contacts

 Policy Dissemination & Enforcement